Insights

 Introduction of new products

 High-throughput screening (HTS).
-This tool accelerates discovery of new agrochemicals by quickly testing the effectiveness of thousands of compounds.
+This tool accelerates discovery of new agri-chem by quickly testing the effectiveness of thousands of compounds.
 For example, BASF uses HTS to identify promising candidates for pest control and crop protection.

 Computational chemistry and molecular modeling.
 These tools predict properties and behaviors of chemical compounds, to facilitate the design of novel molecules.
 Corteva Agriscience employs these techniques to innovate herbicides and insecticides with targeted action and reduced environmental impact.